5.3 Youth representation bodies

 Youth councils and/or youth advisory boards

-Youth Council is an interdepartmental advisory body of the Croatian Government with the mission to participate in developing youth public policies.
+The Youth Council (Council) is an interdepartmental advisory body of the Croatian Government, tasked with participating in the development of youth public policies.

-Pursuant to the Croatian Government Decision on Establishing the Youth Council of 11th March 2021 (OG 26/2021) the number of Council members has increased, and the number of representatives of associations and organizations of youth and for youth in that governmental advisory body.
+Following the Croatian Government’s Decision on Establishing the Youth Council in March 2021), the number of the Council members has increased, now with increased representation from youth and for youth associations and organisations.

 In pursuing its mission, the Council especially:

-- Participates in continuous monitoring and analysis of the public policy related to and/or influencing youth in the Republic of Croatia
+• participates in continuous monitoring and analysis of public policies related to and/or influencing youth in the Republic of Croatia

-- Participates in giving opinion to the Croatian Government on draft regulations of particular significance for improving the status of youth
+• participates in providing opinion to the Croatian Government on draft regulations of particular significance for improving the status of youth

-- Follows up the work of ministries and other public administration bodies in implementing, monitoring and evaluating youth policies within their jurisdiction, and gives opinions and recommendations in that respect
+• monitors the work of ministries and other public administration bodies in implementing, monitoring, and evaluating youth policies within their jurisdiction, providing opinions and recommendations in that regard

-- Follows up the development of associations of youth and for youth and provides recommendations for the improvement of their work and support system
+• monitors the development of youth and for youth associations and provides recommendations for the improvement of their work and support system

-- Gives recommendations for the development of youth policies and inclusion of youth at the local, regional, national and international level in delivering these policies
+• provides recommendations for the development of youth policies and the inclusion of youth at the local, regional, national, and international levels in implementing these policies

-- Assures continuous dialogue of state bodies, public administration bodies, civil society organizations, youth councils and the academic community, media and other representatives of the interested public, on the improvement of the status of youth in the Republic of Croatia
+• ensures continuous dialogue among state bodies, public administration bodies, civil society organisations, youth councils, the academic community, media, and other representatives of the interested public, focusing on the improvement of the status of youth in the Republic of Croatia

-- Executes missions in which the main purpose of the Council's agency is accomplished, with the aim of creating a stimulating environment for the improvement of the status of youth.
+• executes missions to achieve the primary purpose of the Council's agency, aiming to create a stimulating environment for the improvement of the status of youth

-The Council has 33 members, representatives of public administration bodies and offices of the Government of the Republic of Croatia, the Association of Cities in the Republic of Croatia, the Croatian Municipality Association and the Croatian County Association, representatives of scientific and educational institutions, the representative of the Croatian Students’ Council, and the representative of the National Student Council of the Republic of Croatia.
-A total of eight representatives of associations of youth and for youth are appointed on a proposal of the Central State Office for Demography and Youth, based on the conducted selection procedure, in accordance with the Criteria for the Membership in the Youth Council.
-The President of the Council is elected from the pool of representatives of associations of youth and for youth, following their proposal.
-It has to be a person below 30 years of age.
-The President, Council members and their deputies are appointed for a two-year term and may be re-appointed.
-The Council was established based on the Decision on Establishing the Youth Council of 2012, the Decision on the Amendments to the Decision on Establishing the Youth Council of 2015 and the Decision on the Amendments and Addition to the Decision on Establishing the Youth Council of 2017.
-The Council's agency is regulated by the Rulebook.
-Professional and administrative service is provided to the Council by the Central State Office for Demography and Youth.
+The Council comprises of 33 members, including representatives from public administration bodies and offices of the Government of the Republic of Croatia, the Association of Cities in the Republic of Croatia, the Croatian Municipality Association, and the Croatian County Association.
+It also includes representatives from scientific and educational institutions, the Croatian Students’ Council, and the National Student Council of the Republic of Croatia.
+A total of eight representatives of youth and for youth associations are appointed based on a proposal from the Central State Office for Demography and Youth (CSODY).
+This appointment is made through a conducted selection procedure, following the Criteria for Membership in the Youth Council.
+The President of the Council is elected from the representatives of youth and for youth associations, following their proposal.
+The President of the Council must be an individual below 30 years of age.
+The President, Council members, and their deputies are appointed for a two-year term and may be re-appointed.
+The Council was established based on the Decision on Establishing the Youth Council of 2012, the Decision on the Amendments to the Decision on Establishing the Youth Council of 2015, and the Decision on the Amendments and Addition to the Decision on Establishing the Youth Council of 2017.
+The agency of the Council is regulated by the Rulebook.
+The Council receives professional and administrative support from the CSODY

 Higher education student union(s)

-According to the Act on Students' Council and Other Students Organizations (Zakon o studentskom zboru i drugim studentskim organizacijama, NN 71/07), Students' Council is a student representative body which protects students’ interests, participates in the decision-making process within university bodies, and represents students in higher education structures.
-All universities, universities of applied sciences must have Students' Council, which all together form Croatian Students' Council (CSC).
+According to the Students' Council and Other Students Organisations Act, the Students' Council is a student representative body that safeguards students’ interests, participates in the university decision-making, and represents students in higher education structures.
+Every university and university of applied sciences is required to have a Students' Council, collectively constituting the Croatian Students' Council (CSC).

-Student representatives (student councils’ members) are elected in student elections where every student can cast a vote and be elected.
-The higher education student union is financed from the budget of the university budget.
+Student representatives (members of student councils) are elected through student elections, allowing every student to cast a vote and stand as a candidate.
+The higher education student union is funded from the university’s budget.

 School student union(s)

-Student school councils are defined by the Act on primary and secondary school education (Zakon o odgoju i obrazovanju u osnovnoj i srednjoj školi, NN 87/08, 86/09, 92/10, 105/10, 90/11, 5/12, 16/12, 86/12, 126/12, 94/13, 152/14, 07/17, 68/18, 98/19, 64/20).
-According to the act, each primary and secondary school should have a student council and the representative of the student council participated in school bodies but without the decision-making rights.
-Primary and Secondary Student councils - students are encouraged at school, city, county and national levels to show their interest, to resolve problems through participating in a real school or community life with the support of teachers, parents, local community authorities and national school authorities.
-They are legally organized through:
+Student school councils are defined by the Act on Primary and Secondary School Education.
+According to this Act, every primary and secondary school should have a student council.
+The representative of the Student Council participate in school bodies, albeit without decision-making rights.
+Primary and Secondary Student Councils aim to encourage students at school, city, county, and national levels to express their interest and address issues by participating in real school or community life.
+This involvement is supported by teachers, parents, local community authorities, and national school authorities.
+Student Councils are legally organised through:

 • National students' council of the Republic of Croatia